citrez/Everything-I-Know/git.md

 * [Interactive Visualisation of how git works](https://git-school.github.io/visualizing-git/)
 * [git for professionals ](https://www.youtube.com/watch?v=Uszj_k0DGsg\&t=18s\&ab_channel=freeCodeCamp.org)freecodecamp video
 * [practicaldatascience](https://www.practicaldatascience.org/html/git_and_github.html) give a short intro to git in thier DS course.
 Nice beginer intro.
+* [Setting up multiple SSH keys for different github account](https://gist.github.com/jexchan/2351996).
+This was used to be able to read and write to the same EIK repo on both my work and personal laptop.
+The idea is, that you need to generate a ssh key pair on your work laptop, and then all the public key to citrez account.
+Then on you work laptop, add to the ssh config, that you should use the (new) private ssh key, when the citrez account is asking for requests.